-This meant slaves had to travel through Illinois discretely, usually under the cover of darkness.
-They would go from safe house to safe house—a path to freedom that came to be known as the Underground Railroad.
+This meant they had to travel through Illinois discretely, usually under the cover of darkness.
+Freedom seekers would go from safe house to safe house—a path to freedom that came to be known as the Underground Railroad.

 From Grafton to Galesburg to suburban Chicago, visitors can see the homes (maintained in their 19th-century style) and hear stories about this historic time.